meganemichel/nf-tower-docs/content/docs/compute-environments/overview.md

 ## Introduction

-Tower uses a concept of **Compute Environments** to define the execution platform where a pipeline will run.
+Tower uses the concept of **Compute Environments** to define the execution platform where a pipeline will run.

 Tower supports launching of pipelines into **AWS Batch**, **Google Cloud**, **IBM LSF**, and **Slurm** with many more in development.